Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 Data centers' immense water footprints are equally concerning as their carbon and energy footprints.
 However, the very resource that sustains all life on Earth is often overlooked in assessments of AI's environmental impacts.

-The article "Making AI less 'Thirsty' explains that the consumption of water by AI data centers, which consists of "many millions of liters of freshwater consumed for cooling the servers and for electricity generation," is "under the radar" with respect to innovation and attention [@liMakingAILess2025].
+The article "Making AI less 'Thirsty'" explains that the consumption of water by AI data centers, which consists of "many millions of liters of freshwater consumed for cooling the servers and for electricity generation," is "under the radar" with respect to innovation and attention [@liMakingAILess2025].
 This article also mentions the spatial discrepancy of available water resources, which hints at the issue of water scarcity.
 Water scarcity is explicity voiced as a concern in the article "AI-embedded Data Centres: Promoting Sustainability and Reducing Water Footprint".
 It expresses similar concerns regarding the lack of recognition of data center water footprints, stating, "The public is becoming more concerned about the increasing carbon effect of artificial intelligence (AI) models, especially large ones like GPT-3 and GPT-4.
 But nobody has mentioned the enormous and equally important effect that AI models would have on water.
 Freshwater scarcity has surpassed population growth, decreasing water resources, and ageing water infrastructure as one of the most pressing issues impacting everyone today" [@hiremathAIEmbeddedDataCentres2024].